State of mobile ID in Alabama

 Alabama updated their laws to allow for the possibility of digital IDs back in November 2015.
 The mobile driver’s license was announced in 2018.
 At the time, representatives from Alabama Law Enforcement said that the digital ID could be sent to a smartphone and stored in the user’s Apple Wallet.
-However, as of February 2023 Alabama is not one of the states with native integration to Apple Wallet.
+However, as of June 2023 Alabama is not one of the states with native integration to Apple Wallet.
+The only states with active integrations are Arizona, Colorado, Georgia, and Maryland.

-A licensee may produce an ALEA approved digital copy of his or her license in lieu of possessing a physical license when operating a motor vehicle or vessel.
+A licensee could produce an ALEA approved digital copy of his or her license in lieu of possessing a physical license when operating a motor vehicle or vessel.
+This can be done by downloading the Alabama eID app from either the Apple App Store or the Google Play Store.
+Users complete a short registration, verify their identities by scanning their physical ID, and then taking a selfie with their smartphone for matching purposes.